hectorjsmith/antaeus/docs/ImplementationPlan.md

     - Finds all "pending" invoices and validates them
     - Invoices that fail validation have their state set to "failed" (see error-handling for more behaviour)
     - Invoices that pass validation get their state set to "ready"
+- [ ] Update jobs to ensure they cannot run multiple times in parallel
 - [ ] New recurring job to pay invoices
     - Runs on the first day of the month
     - Finds all "ready" invoices and tries to pay them